College Phone Scams: 4 Telephone Scams Targeting College Students

 2. Fake Grants and Loans

 You may have previously received a phone call that declared that you’ve been selected for a grant or that you’re pre-approved for a student loan that will help pay for your education.
 Don’t believe these annoying payday scammers.
-We've had many users comment on these types of scams.
+We've had many users comment on federal grant phone scams.

 (425) 559-9332: They speak about calling from the federal government and about student loans, but also try to harvest information.
 They actually spewed profanities at me when I said they have the wrong number.